meganjchiang/cse163proj/README.md

 # Analysis and Prediction of Movie Review Ratings on Rotten Tomatoes

 The project cannot be ran directly in the Ed Workspace.
-The project can be ran locally on an IDE of your choice.
+The project can be ran locally on an IDE of your choice in the CSE 163 Anaconda environment.

 Download the required data sets (rotten_tomatoes_critic_reviews.csv and rotten_tomatoes_movies.csv) at https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset.